soulfind-dev/soulfind/README.md

 The dub build system is included.
 On other systems, use a package manager to install the dependencies.

-On Windows, you must [install the Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/) in order to use the system bindings for sqlite3.
-On macOS, no action is required to use them.
+On Windows and macOS, the sqlite3 library shipped with the system is used.
+No separate sqlite3 installation is necessary.

 On other systems, you must additionally install `gcc` for linking.